Big Bad Bison Slot Review

 Can you buy the bonus in Big Bad Bison?

-Yes, Big Bad Bison features a Bonus Buy option that allows you to purchase 12 free spins for 50 times your stake, allowing you to skip directly to the free spins feature.
-However, this feature is not available to UK players due to gambling regulations. -
+Yes, Big Bad Bison features a Bonus Buy option that allows you to purchase 12 free spins for 50 times your stake.
+This allows you to skip directly to the free spins feature without waiting for natural triggers or using the Win Exchange feature.
+(Available to non-UK players) -

 What is the minimum and maximum bet in Big Bad Bison?

-The minimum bet in Big Bad Bison ranges from £0.10 to £0.20 depending on your casino operator, and the maximum bet is £10 per spin.
-Players can adjust their stake using the left and right buttons to set their preferred bet amount.
+The minimum bet in Big Bad Bison is 20p per spin and the maximum bet is £10 per spin.
+Players can adjust their stake using the bet controls to set their preferred bet amount for each spin.